Exceptionall/Retail_Sales_Analysis/README.md

 ## Analysis Queries
 You will also find advanced queries that involve sales trends, ranking sales by month, and calculating average monthly sales.

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or suggestions.

-1. Fork the repository.
-2. Create your feature branch: `git checkout -b feature/my-feature`.
-3. Commit your changes: `git commit -m 'Add my feature'`.
-4. Push to the branch: `git push origin feature/my-feature`.
-5. Open a pull request.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.